concourse/registry-image-resource/README.md

     <td><code>repository</code> <em>(Optional)</em></td>
     <td>
       Override the repository defined in the <code>source</code> configuration.
       Useful when dynamically passing a repo in a job.
+Not intended to be used with `trigger`.
     </td>
   </tr>
   <tr>